Hair loss affects less than 1% of Lexapro users and is considered a rare side effect

 Clinical Evidence and Recovery Patterns

-FDA clinical trials reported hair loss in approximately 0.7% of Lexapro users, making it a relatively uncommon side effect.
+FDA clinical trials reported hair loss in approximately 0.7% of Lexapro users, making it a rare side effect.
 However, post-marketing surveillance suggests the actual rate may be slightly higher, possibly reaching 1-2% of users.
 These numbers indicate that while hair loss can occur, the vast majority of people taking Lexapro don't experience this side effect.

 Most cases involve diffuse hair thinning across the entire scalp rather than the patchy bald spots seen in conditions like alopecia areata.
 The thinning pattern typically resembles telogen effluvium, where hair becomes noticeably less dense overall but doesn't create distinct bald patches.